unixorn/awesome-zsh-plugins/README.md

 - [czhttpd](https://github.com/jsks/czhttpd) - A simple http server written in 99.9% pure ZSH.
 - [databricks](https://github.com/SlavaYakovenko/zsh-databricks) - Enhanced Databricks CLI integration for Zsh with convenient aliases and profile management.
 - [dbd](https://github.com/BlackFlame444/dpd-plugin) - Displays eye-catching banners whenever you change directories (cd).
 It uses figlet and lolcat to generate colorful banners, giving your terminal a stylish touch.
+- [dce](https://github.com/Onnokh/zsh-dce) - Helps you quickly navigate to your docker containers without losing the current folder context.
 - [ddev](https://github.com/voronkovich/ddev.plugin.zsh) - A ZSH plugin for the [ddev](https://github.com/drud/ddev) tool for setting up PHP development environments.
 - [declare-zsh](https://github.com/z-shell/declare-zsh) - A parser for [zinit](https://github.com/zdharma-continuum/zinit) commands in `.zshrc`.
 It allows you to perform the following actions on `.zshrc` from the command-line - enable and disable plugins add or remove snippets.
 - [deepx](https://github.com/GetAmbush/deepx-zsh-plugin) - Collection of useful and fun commands to improve workflow and quality of life.